hanskym/nextjs-starter/README.md

 ## Extend Your Next.js Project

-Customize and expand your Next.js project by integrating these libraries and frameworks, designed to meet specific project requirements such as styling, testing, state management, authentication, and more.
+Customize and expand your Next.js project by integrating these libraries and tools, designed to meet specific project requirements such as styling, testing, state management, authentication, and more.

 - 🎨 **Recommended CSS Frameworks**
   - [Tailwind CSS](https://tailwindcss.com)